VanuatuN/access-om2-configs/ACCESS-OM2_run.md

 module load access-om2/
 ```

-Export of these variables is extremely (!) important for proper InfinfBand exchage of MPI packets, execute this:
+Export of these variables is extremely (!) important for proper InfiniBand exchange of MPI packets.
+Execute:

 ```bash